Bug #238

 is called on the file descriptor 72 but the file descriptor is not available for reading.

-Updated by Bojan Rajkovic about 13 years ago
+Updated by Bojan Rajkovic over 13 years ago

 Hmm—I cannot reproduce the error anymore.
 The only difference is that in the meantime I turned off SSL, because my client was having trouble with it.
 I'm starting to suspect that this issue may have been caused by my client screwing up SSL negotiations or the SSL socket itself.
 It would explain the large amount of gettimeofday calls (SSL being timing-dependent and all), and would neatly explain why this bug has mysteriously vanished.
 This should probably be marked as INVALID.